 The gas and bloating caused by maldigestion in people with EPI frequently result in stomach pain.

 Only your doctor can tell if your symptoms are due to EPI or another digestive condition.
-Use our EPI symptom identifier to help you identify your symptoms, and share the results with your doctor at your next visit.
+Use our EPI Symptom Checker to help you identify your symptoms, and share the results with your doctor at your next visit.